 Apply now to get funding for your research

-The initial request is done on the Concept project proposal template (in the beginning of March of the preceding year) followed by the New project application if requested by Winetech.
+The initial request is done on the Concept Proposal template (in the beginning of March of the preceding year) followed by the New Project application if requested by Winetech.
 Progress reports have to be submitted annually and Final reports at the conclusion of the project.